hyperledger-archives/indy-sdk/README.md

 ### MacOS

-Pre-built libraries for MacOS are available at repo.sovrin.org.

 1. Go to `https://repo.sovrin.org/macos/{library}/{release-channel}`.

-    {library} must be replaced with libindy, libnullpay, libvcx or indy-cli to define corresponded library.

-    {release channel} must be replaced with master, rc or stable to define corresponded release channel.

 2. Download the latest version of library.
 3. Unzip archives to the directory where you want to save working library.
 4. After unzip you will get next structure of files:

-    Libindy, Libnullpay, Libvcx:
 * `Your working directory`
     * `include` - contains c-header files which contains all necessary declarations that may be need for your applications.
         * `...`
     * `lib` - contains library binaries (static and dynamic).
         * `library.a`
         * `library.dylib`

 You need add the path to lib folder to LIBRARY_PATH environment variable.

-    Indy-CLI:
-    * `Your working directory`
-        * `indy-cli` executable file
+{library} must be replaced with libindy, libnullpay, libvcx or indy-cli to define corresponded library.

+{release channel} must be replaced with master, rc or stable to define corresponded release channel.

 ### RHEL-based distributions (Amazon Linux 2017.03)